A class of globally solvable Markovian quadratic BSDE systems and applications

-At this point, everything is ready for the application of the aforementioned local uniqueness result of Frei, which we summarize for the reader's convenience: it describes a class of stochastic processes (let us call it $\sC$) such that the solutions to \eqref{equ:BSDE1} are unique in $\sC$ under the conditions of Theorem \ref{thm:unique}, provided that $\tilde{M} \EE^{\tx}[\int_t^{t_0} |\tilde{\bsw}(u, \bsX_u)|^2 du]$ is small enough.
-Among the members of the class $\sC$, as it turns out, are those pairs $(\hat{\bsv}, \hat{\bsw})$ for which the quantity is small enough.
+At this point, everything is ready for the application of the aforementioned local uniqueness result of Frei, which we summarize for the reader's convenience: when the quantity which is the $\BMO$ norm of the terminal condition $\bsg$ on $[t_0-\delta, t_0]$, is small, solution $(\bsv, \bsw)$ to \eqref{equ:BSDE1} is unique in a class $\sC$ of $(\hat{\bsv}, \hat{\bsw})$ with the $\bmo$-norm of $\hat{\bsw}$ on $[t_0-\delta, t_0]$, i.e., the quantity is sufficiently small.

 Thanks to \eqref{equ:Frei-cond}, Frei's result applies when $t \in [0,t_0)$ is chosen close enough to $t_0$.
 By making it even closer, if necessary, we can use Proposition \ref{pro:unif-bmo} to make sure that both of our solutions $(\bsv,\bsw)$ and $(\bsv',\bsw')$ belong to the class $\sC$.
-Therefore, thanks to the fact that $\bsX_u$ has a full support under $\PP^{\tx}$ for $u \in (t,t_0]$, we conclude that $\bsv(u,\cdot) = \bsv'(u,\cdot)$ for each $u\in (t, t_0]$ - a contradiction with our definition of $t_0$.
+Therefore, thanks to the fact that $\bsX_u$ has a full support under $\PP^{\tx}$ for $t < u \leq t_0$, we conclude that $\bsv(u,\cdot) = \bsv'(u,\cdot)$ for each $t<u\leq t_0$ - a contradiction with our definition of $t_0$.
 To show that $\bsw=\bsw'$, a.e., we simply appeal to Lemma \ref{lem:weak-Jacobian} above.